entigolabs/entigo-infralib-agent/examples/README.md

 ```

 ## To remove all created resources
-Run removal pipelines in reverse order as they appear in the merged configuration.
+Run removal pipelines in reverse order as they appear in the configuration.
 Remember to remove EBS, ALB, NLB resources and Route53 records before doing that.

 For example:
 1) Enable all the destroy pipeline transitions